Confidentiality of Student Records

 - dates of attendance at the university, enrollment status, degrees earned, honors, awards, participation in officially recognized university activities and sports (includes height and weight of student athletes), current term candidacy for degrees and/or teaching certification

 - program level, class standing, major/minor

 - your image in photographs the university uses

 Requesting a restriction of any of the above categories of information will result in a confidentiality indicator being set on your record FOR ALL INFORMATION.
 This means that you must transact all business in person or via the Web.
 NMU staff will not be able to assist you over the phone, nor will the university acknowledge your presence as a student to outside agencies or in university publications.

 The following information is published each year in the Northern Michigan University "directory":

 All students who are enrolled for the fall semester are listed in the directory unless they request non-disclosure of directory information.
 Students who have previously requested non-disclosure of directory information will not have their name and address published in the campus directory.

 Students may request to have their information omitted from the telephone directory by restricting the release of directory information.
 Restricting telephone directory information sets a confidentiality flag for all information.

-To restrict directory information, bring your picture I.D. to the Student Service Center, 2201 C.B.
+To restrict directory information, bring your picture I.D. to the Registrar's Office, 2202 C.B.
 Hedgcock.
-The deadline for restricting information for the printed telephone directory is 4 p.m., on the second Friday of the fall semester.
+The deadline for restricting information for the printed telephone directory is the first Friday in September.
 The online directory is updated two weeks into each semester.